Teach English in Switzerland

 TEFL jobs in Switzerland: FAQS

-How much can I earn as a TEFL teacher?
+How much can I earn as an English teacher in Switzerland?

 Is Switzerland expensive to live in?